Tempe Preparatory Academy: Activities

 Tempe Prep offers many extracurriculars in fine arts and academics.
 Although Tempe Prep is a small school, the Speech and Debate team and Odyssey of the Mind teams are competitive, regularly placing in the top 5 at tournaments with many schools over 10 times the size.
 Tempe Prep has won the Arizona 1A-2A-3A State Champion in Speech and Debate every year from 2006, through 2013.
 The Speech and Debate team moved to AIA Division I competition as of 2013.
 The Odyssey of the Mind teams won the State Championship between 2002 until 2007 with a World Final Placement of 5th place in 2004, 4th place in 2007, 2nd place in 2008, and 5th place in the 2009 World Finals Competition.

-Extracurricular Academic Clubs include, Speech and Debate (nine years state champions), Origami Club, Odyssey of the Mind, High School Robotics Club (5th in World Competition 2015), Junior High Robotics League, Improv Club, Pre-Med Club, Art Club, Spanish Club, Yearbook, School Newspaper, and National Honor Society.
+Extracurricular Academic Clubs include, Speech and Debate (nine years state champions), High School Robotics Club (5th in World Competition 2015), Junior High Robotics League, Improv Club, Math Club, Art Club, Spanish Club, Yearbook, School Newspaper,dungeons and dragons club and National Honor Society.

-The school also offers numerous Extracurricular Performing Arts Groups, such as Spring Opera Workshop, Sinfonia (school orchestra), Junior Varsity Strings, Junior High Choir, and Cantamus, High School varsity choir, which sang at Carnegie Hall in the summer of 2007.
+The school also offers numerous Extracurricular Performing Arts Groups, such as Sinfonia (school orchestra), Junior Varsity Strings, Junior High Choir, and Cantamus, High School varsity choir, which sang at Carnegie Hall in the summer of 2007.